Ashen-Wastes-Studios/Wasteland-Engine/README.md

 - **Nova Rendering Pipeline:** The Nova Rendering Pipeline is a work in progress.
 Pull requests are welcome!
 - **Supported Configurations:** Debug and Release builds for x86_64 architecture
 - **Editor:** DemonCore-Editor is the main development tool for creating and editing projects
-- **Sandbox:** The Sandbox application is a testing environment for the engine

 ---